 In addition to a loveable family recipe that requires all of 20 minutes and only a few ingredients, we’ll cover all the basics like why you should always cook quesadillas over medium-low heat, one simple tactic to avoid a messy flip (keeping the contents inside of your quesadilla), plus, how to keep them from getting soggy, freezing tips, and more!

-A quesadilla is like the perfect little Mexican sandwich, and they come in all different variations, from cheese to chicken to steak to veggie.
+A quesadilla is like the perfect little Mexican sandwich, and they come in all different variations, from cheese to chicken to veggie to steak quesadillas.
 If you can stuff it in between a layer of flour tortillas along with some melty cheese and cook it on the stovetop, it’s pretty much a quesadilla.

 The filling possibilities are practically endless and you might find it easy to allow your imagination to run wild.
 Just be sure to make a pitstop at the pulled pork quesadilla, because this one should not be overlooked.